-- the ineffectiveness and low impact of the LOS (many measures are not yet applicable as well as the texts and decrees governing the functioning of certain entities but also the implementation of certain measures/provisions), - the weak harmonization of national legislation with international texts and the persistence of discriminatory provisions; the CEDAW Committee noted in 2022 "the persistence of discriminatory provisions in structural sectors, notably the Family Code and the access of women and girls to their sexual and reproductive rights", 18 - and the legal vacuum in national legislation to address gender-based violence against women and girls with disabilities.
-The National Action Plan for the eradication of gender-based violence (GBV) and the promotion of human rights (2017-2021) does not address the multiple and intersectional discriminations faced by women and girls with disabilities.
+- the weak harmonization of national legislation with international texts and the persistence of discriminatory provisions; the CEDAW Committee noted in 2022 "the persistence of discriminatory provisions in structural sectors, notably the Family Code and the access of women and girls to their sexual and reproductive rights",34 - and the legal vacuum in national legislation to address gender-based violence against women and girls with disabilities.
+The National Action Plan for the eradication of gender-based violence (GBV) and the promotion of human rights (2017-202135) does not address the multiple and intersectional discriminations faced by women and girls with disabilities.

 Civil society reports a patriarchal society, where traditional attitudes and beliefs contribute strongly and in various ways to unequal gender roles to the disadvantage of women.
-Senegal has a "high prevalence of sexual harassment and gender-based violence against women, such as domestic and sexual violence, including in the public sphere," as the CEDAW Committee noted in $2022^{20}$ .
+Senegal has a "high prevalence of sexual harassment and gender-based violence against women, such as domestic and sexual violence, including in the public sphere," as the CEDAW Committee noted in 2022^{36} .
 In the case of domestic violence alone, 17% of women aged 15 to 49 who are in a union or who have broken up a union stated that they had at some point experienced violence, whether emotional, physical and/or sexual, at the hands of their husband/partner.
-There are regional disparities, the prevalence of violence being higher in the South (26.6%) than in the North (6.7%).
+There are regional disparities, the prevalence of violence being higher in the South (26.6%) than in the North $(6.7\%)^{37}$.
 While there are few or no figures available for women with disabilities, the CEDAW Committee expressed its concerns and called to "efficiently protect women and girls with disabilities and women and girls with albinism against any form of violence".

-In its concluding observations on Senegal's initial report, the CRPD Monitoring Committee expressed its concerns about the "widespread multiple and discrimination against persons with disabilities, especially women, girls" and called on the government to adopt "measures aimed at the empowerment and inclusion of women and girls with disabilities in all spheres of life and
+In its concluding observations on Senegal's initial report, the CRPD Monitoring Committee expressed its concerns about the "widespread multiple and discrimination against persons with disabilities, especially women, girls" and called on the government to adopt "measures aimed at the empowerment and inclusion of women and girls with disabilities in all spheres of life and geared towards addressing multiple and intersectional forms of discrimination, particularly in education, employment and health-care services38".